Sanova-puheterapiasovellus/sanova-puheterapiasovellus.github.io/README.md

 version is that you need the Dev Containers extension and Docker or a compatible tool (like Podman) available on your host system.

+After starting up the environment the application should be accessible on <http://localhost:5173/>.

 ## Site Deployment

 GitHub actions is configured to publish the main branch to [here using GitHub Pages][public].